wp-plugins/player/readme.txt

 2. Click 'Add New'
 3. Choose the 'Upload' option
 4. Click **Choose file** (**Browse**) and select the Spider Video Player zip file.
+*For Mac Users*
+*Go to your Downloads folder and locate the folder with the Spider Event Calendar.
+Right-click on the folder and select Compress.
+Now you have a newly created .zip file which can be installed as described here.*
 5. Click **Install Now** button.
 6. Once it is complete, activate the plugin.